Content creation pipeline

 Common failure modes

-• Brief drift: the final content sounds polished but no longer matches the original request.
+The final content sounds polished but no longer matches the original request.

-• Over-editing: the text becomes smoother but weaker, flatter, or less informative.
+The text becomes smoother but weaker, flatter, or less informative.

-• Weak review: the review stage approves content that still has factual gaps, structural problems, or poor alignment.
+The review stage approves content that still has factual gaps, structural problems, or poor alignment.

 How to improve reliability

 Reliability usually improves when each stage has a narrow responsibility and when the review stage evaluates the output against the original brief instead of only judging the text in isolation.
-Some practical improvements include:

-• write a clearer brief before drafting begins
+• Write a clearer brief before drafting begins.

-• give each stage a specific job instead of broad instructions
+• Give each stage a specific job instead of broad instructions.

-• separate content improvement from final approval
+• Separate content improvement from final approval.

-• use review criteria that match the real publishing goal
+• Use review criteria that match the real publishing goal.

-• keep revision loops limited so the text does not degrade over time
+• Keep revision loops limited so the text does not degrade over time.

 Another useful design choice is to define what “good enough” means before running the workflow.
 Without that, the pipeline can keep revising indefinitely without producing a more valuable result.